 Since 2001, the National Hartford Centers of Gerontological Nursing Excellence have created many valuable teaching resources.
-In addition, several of our own OHSU School of Nursing faculty developed gerontological instructional materials.
+In addition, several of our own OHSU School of Nursing faculty and other national experts have developed gerontological instructional materials.
 At this site you will find several links to some of these resources.
 For an extended list of teaching resources see the ECLEPs Instructional Materials and Peer Reviewed Gerontological Web Resources.

 The peer reviewed gerontologic resources found in ECLEPs’ were developed as an easy-to-use reference for faculty wanting to infuse nursing courses with gerontologic content.
 The Pier Reviewed Web Resources were primarily identified from published articles, existing websites, the Google online search engine, or faculty recommendations

 ConsultGeriRN.org is the evidence-based geriatric clinical nursing website of The Hartford Institute for Geriatric Nursing, at New York University's College of Nursing

 Geriatric Nursing Education Consortium: Augmenting geriatric content (GNEC)